If you or someone you know is contemplating suicide, help is available.

 If you’re in crisis, contact one of the resources listed above, or go to your local hospital emergency department.

-You can also talk to a trusted friend or family member, connect with a trained peer counselor through Cornell's EARS program, or contact any of the resources listed on the Mental Health at Cornell website.
+You can also talk to a trusted friend or family member, connect with a trained peer mentor through Cornell's EARS program, or contact any of the resources listed on the Mental Health at Cornell website.

 Remember ...